Syed-Irteza/Personal_Projects_Python/Walmart/Walmart_README.md

-The data contains 6,435 records across 8 variables with no missing values or duplicates, ensuring the integrity of our analysis.
+**Findings & Recommendations:** The data contains 6,435 records across 8 variables with no missing values or duplicates, ensuring the integrity of our analysis.

 **Code:**